 - 3rd Stage — Grass blades turn straw color

-Other Watering Tips
+Other Lawn Watering Tips

-Mow cool-season grasses 1.75” to 3" tall when the turf is dry to the touch with a sharp blade.
-A dull mower blade will shred and fray leaf blades instead of cutting them cleanly.
-The result is a brown, unattractive lawn.
-Mow often enough so no more than 1/3 of the grass height is removed at any single mowing.
-If your mowing height is 2 inches, mow the grass when it reaches 3 inches tall.
-You may have to mow a healthy bluegrass or fescue lawn every three to four days during ideal growing conditions.
-If weather or other factors keep you from mowing your lawn, raise the height of cut to avoid cutting too much off at one time.
-Cut the grass again a few days later at the normal mowing height.
+Mow cool-season grasses 1.5" to 3" tall when the turf is dry to the touch with a sharp blade.
+A dull mower blade will shred and fray grass blades instead of cutting them cleanly.
+The result is a brown, unattractive lawn and can promote disease.
+Mow no more than 1/3 of the grass height off during any mowing.
+If your mowing height is 2 inches, mow the grass when it is 3 inches tall.
+You may have to mow a good bluegrass or fescue lawn every three to four days during ideal growing conditions.
+If weather or other factors keep you from mowing your lawn, raise the height of cut to avoid cutting too much, or scalping your lawn.
+Mow the grass again two days later at the standard mowing height.
 Pick up the clippings if they form clumps and are matting down and smothering your lawn.